Different Types of Forests in India

 Different Types of Natural Vegetation in India

 There are different kinds of forests in India.
-Environmentalists worldwide have described India as the greenest country in the world.
-The Himalayas in the north are home to evergreen forests in India.
+Environmentalists worldwide have described India as the world’s greenest country.
+The Himalayas in the north of India are home to evergreen forests.
 The types are:-

 - Tropical Evergreen Forests